-If you want to sell quality products that last on the shelf or in a consumer’s fridge, you need to pasteurize your product.
+If you want to sell quality products that last on the shelf or in a consumer’s fridge, you need to consider pasteurizing your beer.
 Most commercially canned and bottled beers are pasteurized, but when it comes to smaller breweries and their operations — it doesn’t always feel like a viable option.
 In this guide, we’ll share some of the history and science of pasteurization, as well as why this process control might be the right answer for your brewery.

 A Little History Lesson…

-Before we get into the nitty-gritty details of pasteurization, here’s a quick historical recap that dates all the way back to the 1800s.
+Before we get into the nitty-gritty details of pasteurization, here’s a quick historical recap that dates back to the 1800s.

 Pasteur even came up with a design for a controlled atmosphere wort process, which helps improve beer flavor and brewery yield.
 So, we’d say it’s pretty clear that Pasteur was a beer lover like the rest of us!